 Texta is held throughout the year on Tuesday evenings.
-Purchase this title from the Bookshop at the QUT Depot or QUT Art Museum.
+Purchase this title from the Bookshop at the QUT Depot.
 You can listen to Ella Jeffery give a reading from Dead Bolt as part of the Queensland Poetry Festival 2020 here.

 Participants must register and read our COVID Safe guidelines before attending.
 If you are unwell please cancel your booking.